 - First place prize winner will receive $1,500, second place $500 and third place $500.

-- The Ivey Energy Center and Energyphile will have the right to publish the prize-winning submission.
+- The Ivey Energy Policy and Management Centre and Energyphile will have the right to publish the prize-winning submission(s).